 Business growth and retention are crucial to the success of the City.
-We are empowering upward economic mobility by encouraging and assisting local businesses When your small business is a success, we celebrate with you!
-As you are turning your small business dream into reality, we are proud to have you in our community.
-You are the heartbeat of Paducah!
+We empower upward economic mobility by encouraging and assisting local businesses.
+When your business is a success, we celebrate with you since you are the heartbeat of Paducah!

-Small Business Resource Guide - Small business owners are expected to navigate all the twists and turns of moving a dream into reality with funding, permitting, licensing, and so much more.
-The City of Paducah is revolutionizing the way we help small business owners get started on the right foot by connecting you with the people and resources you need to navigate the art of starting, owning, and growing your business with this Small Business Resource Guide (36 pages).
-Specifically, this Resource Guide provides connections to local banks, commercial insurance agencies, accountants, local grants, and so much more.
+New Business Resource Guide - Business owners are expected to navigate all the twists and turns of moving a dream into reality with funding, permitting, licensing, and so much more.
+The City of Paducah is revolutionizing the way we help business owners get started on the right foot by connecting you with the people and resources you need to navigate the art of starting, owning, and growing your business with the New Business Resource Guide.
+This Guide provides connections to local banks, commercial insurance agencies, accountants, local grants, and more.
 If you have a question, contact the Planning Department at City Hall (270-444-8690).

 Digital Presence Readiness Checklist - Curated by the Paducah Convention & Visitors Bureau, the Digital Presence Readiness Checklist aims to equip visitor industry partners with free tools and helpful resources to prioritize their business' digital presence.
 Suggestions for completing a digital presence health check, maximizing owned media channels and platforms including Google MyBusiness are relevant to many local businesses.

 Small Business One-On-One Meeting - Paducah's Business Development Specialist Melanie Reason (270-444-8690) provides ongoing support and assistance for business retention, expansion, and start-ups to create a climate where small businesses thrive.